 As I mentioned above, Craig Silverstein had just hired Mamie Rheingold as the new Intergroup Program Manager.
-Her job was to work with all of the individual Grouplets to help them better organize and develop their efforts, and to share ideas and innovations across the different Grouplets, which were all based on 20%-volunteer time, so they’d all have a bigger, broader impact on Google Engineering as a whole.
+Her job was to work with all of the individual Grouplets to help them better organize and develop their efforts, and to share ideas and innovations across the different Grouplets, which were all based on 20%-volunteer time, so they’d all have a bigger, broader impact on Google development as a whole.
 However, by that time, the Testing Grouplet—then still known as the Unittest Grouplet—was already starting to roll along, so she spent a large amount of her time working with us, to find out what made us tick, and to find ways to improve our dynamic, even.

 Talk about luck!
 I honestly don’t know what would’ve become of my first Testing Fixit—or the second, or the Revolution, or the Test Certified program, or the Fixit Grouplet—without her enthusiastic and determined support, combined with an acute design sense that served the Testing and Fixit Grouplets in particular very well.
 While I was starting to put together the Testing Fixit home page and recruit volunteers, Mamie was hard at work designing the T-shirts and promotional flyers, managing the logistics of distributing the same, and helping schedule war rooms in various offices.
 She also arranged to have a series of Testing Fixit flyer images projected behind the desk of the main lobby in Building 43 for the week leading up to the Fixit Day.